Crystal Chute Moves on Pipe Dreams: Permutation indexing the Demazure Crystal

 \subsection{Proof of Theorem \ref{thm:AlgCor}}

 This final subsection is dedicated to the proof of Theorem \ref{thm:AlgCor}, which then completes Theorem \ref{thm:main}.
-We begin with several preparatory lemmas, and our final proposition identifies the insertion tableau obtained by applying Edelman-Greene insertion to any highest weight factorization.
+We begin with several preparatory lemmas, and our final proposition identifies the insertion tableau obtained by applying Edelman--Greene insertion to any highest weight factorization.

 We first show that each sequence of corresponding letters from blocks of a highest weight factorization strictly decreases.